danieljonce/pwah/README.md

 > [!WARNING]
 > Only install apps you trust.
-If you clear your browser data, you delete your apps.
+If you clear your browser data you'll need to repaste and relaunch your app.

 # How
 1) Go to "your-app-name.pwah.io" and use "[Add to Homescreen](https://www.google.com/search?q=what+is+%22Add+to+Homescreen%22)."